Academic Integrity Code

 The Academic Integrity Code may be found at: www.american.edu/academics/integrity/.

-In the course of academic life, a student may come into disagreement with a faculty member or with the policies and actions of an academic unit as they affect the student's progress toward completion of a course or degree.
-In cases of complaint or disagreement over academic matters not resolved by consultation among the parties, the university provides the student the right to initiate a grievance procedure.
+In the course of academic life, a student may come into disagreement with a faculty member or with the policies and actions of an academic unit as they affect the student’s progress toward completion of a course or degree.
+In cases of complaint or disagreement over academic matters not resolved by consultation among the parties, the university provides the student the right to initiate a grievance procedure, as described in the Student Academic Grievance Policy located on the Office of Undergraduate Studies website under Academic Policies.

 Students should have protection through orderly procedures against prejudiced or capricious academic evaluation.
 At the same time, they are responsible for maintaining standards of academic performance established for each course in which they are enrolled.
 Evaluation of students and the awarding of credit must be based on academic performance professionally judged and not on matters irrelevant to that performance, such as personality, physical disability, age, race, gender, sexual orientation, religion, national origin, degree of political activism, or personal beliefs.